What Are Resume Margins and Spacing?

 You are in charge of the page.
 You set your borders to 0.5 inches because you have a long career and need the space.
 You use 11pt font because you want the reader to have an easy time reading.
 You are making moves based on a plan.

 If you spend three hours arguing with yourself over whether a border should be 0.6 or 0.7 inches wide, the problem isn't the resume layout itself.
 The problem is that you are stressed or scared about the job market.
 You are trying to control the document because you feel you have no control over getting hired.
 Constantly tweaking the layout is a sign that your system for applying is broken.
 It wastes the energy you need for the actual interview.
 Stop trying to "design" your way out of a career problem.
 A nice template won't fix weak points in your story, and a stiff design won't hide a lack of experience.
 In fact, most "stylish" templates are hard for the computer scanners (ATS) to read.
 They can't read columns, symbols, or strange fonts.
+According to Jobscan's 2024 ATS Usage Report, 98.4% of Fortune 500 companies use an ATS to filter applications before a human sees them — meaning a margin or column layout that breaks parsing can end your application before it's ever read.
 If you have spent more time adjusting borders than researching the companies you are applying to, you need to stop working on the design.
 Delete the fancy template.
 Start with a very simple, boring Word document.
 If you can't make your career sound good in plain black and white, no amount of design trickery will fix it.
-Stop accepting a document design that works against you and use one that simply gets out of your way.
+Stop accepting a document design that works against you and use one that gets out of your way.
+For a broader look at what modern resume design actually looks like, see our breakdown of current resume design trends.

 How Our Tool Helps You Control Your Resume Layout